suneecat/readability_assessment/README.md

 Punctuation has a significant impact on the readability measures.
 Text s012 has very little punctuation and scores as almost unreadable.
 Text s022 is the same as s012 but with punctuation added and corrected.
 It scores as very readable.

+Note: All copyrights to any text here used remain with their respective owners.
+Texts are used under the assumption of fair use.
+Respect all copyrights.